marcpgg/whatfont-redditbot/README.md

 # whatfontBot

-WhatfontBot was made to quickly get a grasp of what font might be used in an image posted on reddit.
-You can trigger whatfontBot by commenting “!whatfont” in any post on reddit.
+WhatfontBot was made to get a quick look at what typeface might be used in an image posted on reddit.
+You can summon whatfontBot by commenting “!whatfont” in any post on reddit.

 ### To-dos

-- [ ]  *autobot mode* to find posts asking to identify fonts. (filtering posts w/ “whatthefont”  etc. keywords)
+- [ ]  *autobot mode*  find posts asking for font identification.
-- [ ] Test new font recognition method using selenium and whatthefont.com.
+- [ ] Test new font recognition method .
-- [ ] Improve img\_url\_parser, get images from imgur album and image pages.

 ### Disclaimer